laurarokkjaer/Language_portfolio_assignment_4/README.md

 The goal of this assignment was to show that I can perform text classification using both classical machine learning approaches, as well as using more sophisticated deep learning approaches.
 The scripts that I create for this assignment can also be reused and modified for use on other text data in a tabular format.

 ### Data source
-The data used in this assignment is the in class flowers-folder from UCloud (shared-drive/CDS-VIS/flowers).
+The data used in this assignment is the in class flowers-folder from UCloud (shared-drive/CDS-VIS/toxic/VideoCommentsThreatCorpus.csv)

-Link to flowers dataset: [flowers dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/index.html).

 ## Methods